1. Driver PCB

 Rendering of the 40mm driver version 0.1

-The first driver with ATmega MCU used I²C for the communication between controller and arena.
-They are not compatible with later versions.
+The first driver with an ATmega MCU used I²C for communication between the controller and arena.
+It is not compatible with later versions.

 Find the KiCad design files at driver_40mm_atmega_v0p1 and have a look at the schematics.